 Heart disease can cause series of disturbances in blood flow through the heart.
 This will ultimately lead to the formation of blood clots.

-For example, in cats, these blood clots can travel downstream and become lodged in the femoral arteries – the main arteries that provide blood flow to the hind limbs.
+For example, in cats, these blood clots can travel downstream and become lodged in the femoral arteries – the main arteries provide blood flow to the hind limbs.

 READ MORE: